 No comment was available from the government yesterday and calls to officials were not returned.
 The Standard said a colonel was among seven officers arrested for plotting against President Robert Mugabe.

-The alleged plotters cited Zimbabwe's involvement in the Congo war and Mr Mugabe's mismanagement of the economy as their reasons for wanting to take action against the government, the report said.
-It said thousands of loyal troops were put on alert hours before intelligence officers "closed the net" on the disaffected soldiers.
+The alleged plotters cited Zimbabwe's involvement in the distant Congo war and Mr Mugabe's mismanagement of the economy as their reasons for wanting to take action against the government, the report said.
+The newspaper said thousands of loyal troops were put on alert hours before army intelligence officers "closed the net" on the disaffected soldiers.

 An independent survey last month by the four main human rights groups showed that 70 per cent of Zimbabweans were against military intervention in Congo and most did not believe the government's official casualty figures.Reuse content